jconorgrogan/Stern-Brocot-Tree-exploration/README.md

 I also try a number of different/ unique approaches to evaluating stern brocot trees.
-I think they really help you understand a potential "meaning" of e, Eulers number, among other things

-This is what im calling the "operation space" of e^2
+As an example, some interesting things I've noticed about the Stern-Brocot tree is related to Khinchin's constant- see https://en.wikipedia.org/wiki/Khinchin%27s_constant#:~:text=In%20number%20theory%2C%20Aleksandr%20Yakovlevich,is%20known%20as%20Khinchin's%20constant. .
+Among the numbers x whose continued fraction expansions are known NOT to have this property are rational numbers, roots of quadratic equations (including the golden ratio Φ and the square roots of integers), and the base of the natural logarithm e.---- in other words, all numbers that are defined by repeatable or expiring patterns in stern brocot tree transversals.
+Said diffrently, numbers that adhere to Khinchin's constant would "zig zag" through this tree in a path that doesn't reveal predictable or repeating patterns, unlike the periodic and terminating paths of quadratic irrationals and rational numbers.

+2. As an example of repeatable continued fractions, This is what im calling the "operation space" of e^2; Its a visualization of essentially how the continued fraction of e^2 in "Stern brocot tree directions".
+This number does NOT fit in with Khinchin's constant (I didn't even look it up if this is true, but am able to have confidence in this visually).
+In other words, knowledge of one slice could perfectly predict knowledge of future slices.
 <img width="997" alt="Pasted Graphic 35" src="https://github.com/jconorgrogan/SternBrocotship-/assets/130090573/ddab1ec6-fd0b-4542-809d-7fd0541ed48d">